 Scott Nielsen, Vegetation Team Lead

 Scott Nielsen is a Professor of Conservation Biology in the Department of Renewable Resources at the University of Alberta.
 In 2008 he founded the Applied Conservation Ecology Lab leading a research team that examines the responses of biodiversity to forestry and energy development and the effectiveness of mitigation/restoration actions.
-His interests are in terrestrial ecology (plant & animal) and its applications to the field of conservation biogeography that blends field studies of species with remote sensing, GIS, and statistical modeling/forecasting. using methods that blend field studies of species with remote sensing, GIS, and statistical modeling/forecasting.
+His interests are in terrestrial ecology (plant & animal) and its applications to the field of conservation biogeography that blends field studies of species with remote sensing, GIS, and statistical modeling/forecasting.
 The geographic focus of his work is the boreal and hemi-boreal forests of western and central Canada and the Canadian Rocky Mountain montane forests.

 Angelo is studying the recovery/regeneration of seismic lines created by oil sands exploration and extraction, the largest contributor of forest fragmentation in northeastern Alberta.
 Seismic lines contribute to changes in biodiversity and in particular, to declines in woodland caribou.
 However, natural rates of recovery on seismic lines are largely unknown.
 Understanding where natural recovery is occurring or is arrested, as well as how fire affects these processes, is therefore a priority.
 Lastly, Angelo is examining the effectiveness of active restoration treatments and where they will be most beneficial.